Governors

 Business Member

-Martin is Head of the Industrial Academy for Airbus and is based at Broughton in north Wales.
-Previously Martin has held senior positions in Quality, Manufacturing Engineering and Performance Management/Improvement and has worked in the aerospace sector for over 30 years across Europe and the US.
+Martin is Head of the Industrial Academy for Airbus and is based at Broughton.
+Having worked in the aerospace sector for over 30 years across Europe and the US, Martin has held senior positions in Quality, Manufacturing Engineering and Performance Management/Improvement.

-Martin is an active member of the Manufacturing Working Group within the ‘Aerospace Growth Partnership’, an Ambassador for ‘Aerospace Wales’, and locally a Governor at Elfed High School, Buckley.
+Martin is an active member of the Manufacturing Working Group within the ‘Aerospace Growth Partnership’, and an Ambassador for ‘Aerospace Wales’.
+He serves as a Governor at a local High School.

-In his spare time, Martin enjoys listening to music, cycling and watching sport, particularly following his local football club Wrexham FC.
+In his spare time, Martin enjoys listening to music, cycling and watching sport.
+He is an avid supporter of Wrexham AFC.

 Learn more